z9luo/BSML-mbeddr/README.md

 	region main initial=off {
 		in event turn_on();
 		in event turn_off();
-		local event compute_speed(double cur_speed); // event with arguments allowed; you can also pass a struct as argument.
+		event compute_speed(double cur_speed); // event with arguments allowed; you can also pass a struct as argument.
-		// out event can be binded to C functions.
-The function is called when the out event is triggered. out event accel() => handle_accel();
+		// event can be binded to C functions.
+The function is called when the event is triggered. event accel() => handle_accel();
 		boolean guard=true;
 		double cur_speed=0.0;
 		static int countOff=0; // static variable, which won't be re-initialized after re-enterance.